Edelman v. Jordan: Dissent of Justice Marshall

 Justice Marshall argued that 42 U.S.C. § 1983, which permits parties to sue state actors to recover for civil rights violations, also abrogated the immunity of the states and permitted a recovery from the state treasury if the rights of a citizen were violated by an official of the state.

 Dissent of Justice Brennan

 Justice Brennan's opinion did not reach any of the questions on the limitations of sovereign immunity or waiver thereof that were considered by both the Court and the other dissents.
 Instead, Brennan argued that the Eleventh Amendment does not immunize states from being sued by their citizens at all.
-He stated there is no question of what the purported immunity covers or whether it can be waived it does not exist.
+He stated that there was no question of what the purported immunity covered or whether it could be waived if it did not exist.
 He noted that the Eleventh Amendment's language bars only suits against a state by citizens of other states.
 That leaves common law sovereign immunity, which he asserted to have been surrendered by the states when they agreed to join into the United States.